 Light seals are a bit of a mystery.
 The black foam seals so analgous to Japanese film cameras weren't present on the 35 SP.
 I think I saw some black wool instead of foam, but It's unsure whether they'll be sufficient.
 A test roll should elucidate things.

 Of course, it's not perfect.
 The 35 SP is a large camera.
 It towers over the OM1/2, being maybe 10mm taller.
 A piece of piss after my dealing with the Electro 35 though.
 The lack of an interchangable lens mount, while eradicating the clutter of multiple framelines in the viewfinder, is a definite limitation that is worsened by the prospect of damage or fungus to your only, unremovable lens.
 And the big one for me is that the meter is not only uncoupled, but expressed in EV values.
 There's a reason why I avoided later Retina variants, to escape that shackles of exposure values.
 For the 35 SP, that means you'll need to get your EV value from your viewfinder, take your eye off to translate that into exposure settings, peer back inside to compose, and shoot.
 Tweaking the aperture/shutter speed will do nothing with whatever is going on in your viewfinder.
-Typical of a full-sized 70's rangefinder, this is a pain in the ass.
+For a lazy piece of fuck like me this motion is as convenient as uncoupled rangefinder/viewfinders endemic to early Leicas.
+If anything just ditch the meter altogether for a lighter, simpler camera.
 The shutter speed and aperture rings turn in opposite directions which is a bit odd.
 Time will tell if this bugs me.

 This is technically my second 35 SP.
 The first, a rachety beaten-down SPn, was quickly returned on ebay.